kgiusti/rsyslog-omamqp1/external/python/README.md

     omamqp1.py <options...> [target]

-Use the --help option to list all the available options.  omamqp1.py takes one argument - a target.
+Use the --help option to list all the available options.  omamqp1.py takes one argument: a _target_.
 The target is the address that is used as the destination for all messages.
 If not specified, a default target of 'rsyslogd' is used.